+- 1. To understand the concept of the micro and macroeconomic concepts and its application in business - 2.
+To analyse the case studies and try to apply the theoretical learning into lifelong practice. - 3.
+To Critically evaluate the appropriate alternatives and draw a solution. - 4.
+To Communicate in oral and written form and prepare report - 5.
+To Work in team and exhibit leadership skills - 6.
+To analyse the case studies and try to apply the theoretical learning into lifelong practice.

 - 1. Understand the concept of the micro and macroeconomic concepts and its application in business - 2.
 Analyse the case studies and try to apply the theoretical learning into lifelong practice. - 3.
 Critically evaluate the appropriate alternatives and draw a solution. - 4.
 Communicate in oral and written form and prepare report - 5.
 Work in team and exhibit leadership skills - 6.
-Analyse the case studies and try to apply the theoretical learning into lifelong practice.

-- 1. Select a product and study on the impact of demand and supply on price of the product in the market - 2.
-Analyse the Case Study on Producer's Behaviour and Supply: - 3.
-Analyse the Case Study on Cost and Revenue Function: Cost of Production - 4.
-Analyse the Case Study on Price Determination - 5.
-Analyse the Case Study on Product Differentiation - 6.
-Select the Macro Economic Factors and analyse the performance of Inflation / National Income (five years data.
+Analyse the case studies and try to apply the theoretical learning into lifelong practice. - 1.
+Select a product and study on the impact of demand and supply on price of the product in the market - 2.
+Analyse the Case Study on Producer's Behaviour and Supply: - Analyse the Case Study on Cost and Revenue Function: Cost of Production 3. - Analyse the Case Study on Price Determination 4. - 5.
+Analyse the Case Study on Product Differentiation - Select the Macro Economic Factors and analyse the performance of Inflation / National 6.
+Income (five years data.
 Analyse using graphs and interpret) - 7.
-Analyse the Case study on Business Cycle - 8.
-Select the Macro Economic Factors and analyse the performance of BOP / interest rate / current account.
+Analyse the Case study on Business Cycle - Select the Macro Economic Factors and analyse the performance of BOP / interest rate / 8. current account.
 Capital account - 9.
-Analyse and review the Indian budget of last two years

-10. Write a review report on the Economic survey report of the current year.
+Analyse and review the Indian budget of last two years - 10.
+Write a review report on the Economic survey report of the current year.

 - 1. Geetika and Piyali Ghosh (2017), Managerial Economics, 3rd edition, McGraw Hill Education, New Delhi. - 2.
 H. L. Ahuja, (2017), Managerial Economics, 9th edition, S Chand Publishing, New Delhi - 3.
-Christopher R.Thomas and S.Charles Maurice, Managerial Economics: foundation of business analysis and strategy, 10th edition, McGraw Hill Education, New Delhi. - 4.
+Christopher R.Thomas and S.Charles Maurice, Managerial Economics : foundation of business analysis and strategy, 10th edition, McGraw Hill Education, New Delhi. - 4.
 D.N.
 Dwivedi (2017), Macroeconomics: Theory and Practice, 4th edition, McGraw Hill Education, New Delhi - 5.
 D.N.
 Dwivedi (2016), Microeconomics, 4th edition, McGraw Hill Education, New Delhi